rmraya/TypesXML/README.md

 ## Features currently in development

-* Parsing of the Internal Subset specified in the <!DOCTYPE> declaration
+* Parsing of DTDs and internal subsets from <!DOCTYPE>

 ## Limitations